medikoo/log/README.md

 *   _`%O` - Object.
 A string representation of an object with generic JavaScript object formatting.
 Similar to util.inspect() without options.
 This will show the full object not including non-enumerable symbols and properties._
 *   _`%%` - single percent sign ('%').
 This does not consume an argument._

-**Note to log writer configuration developers**

-For cross-env compatibiity it is advised to base implementation on [sprintf-kit](https://github.com/medikoo/sprintf-kit))
+_Note to log writer configuration developers: For cross-env compatibiity it is advised to base implementation on [sprintf-kit](https://github.com/medikoo/sprintf-kit)_

 #### Enabling log writing

 `log4` on its own doesn't write anything to the console on any other mean (it just emits events to be consumed by plugged in log writers)

-To have logs written, the pre-chosen log writer needs to be initialized in main (starting) module of a process (refer to its documentation for more information).
+To have logs written, the pre-chosen log writer needs to be initialized in main (starting) module of a process.

-List of available log writers
+##### List of available log writers

 *   [`log4-nodejs`](https://github.com/medikoo/log4-nodejs) - For typical Node.js processes
 *   [`log4-aws-lambda`](https://github.com/medikoo/log4-aws-lambda) - For AWS lambda environment